-The SuperMemo spaced repetition algorithms are some of the most famous in the world.
+The SuperMemo spaced repetition algorithms are some of the most commonly used worldwide.
 These algorithms have been in continuous development and optimization since 1982 when Dr. Piotr Wozniak from Poland developed his first SuperMemo algorithm for the DOS – the SM-0.
 Piotr Wozniak is a well-respected authority in the spaced repetition sphere, named “the inventor of a technique to turn people into geniuses” by Wired magazine in 2008.

-Throughout the years, Piotr Wozniak has invested a lot of his time and energy into optimizing his SuperMemo spaced repetition algorithms.
+Throughout the years, Piotr Wozniak has invested much of his time and energy into optimizing his SuperMemo spaced repetition algorithms.
 Perhaps the most famous version of the SuperMemo algorithm was the SM-2, developed by Wozniak in the late 1980s.
-The SM-2 is likely best known for being the spaced repetition algorithm that the open-source Anki software is based on.
+The SM-2 is likely best known for being the spaced repetition algorithm on which the open-source Anki software is based.
 As of the writing of this article, the latest SuperMemo algorithm is the SM-18, released in 2019.
 However, the algorithm requires licensing, and you can only access it by buying yourself a license (or taking one of the SuperMemo language learning courses).

-Anki is one of the most popular flashcard-based spaced repetition systems in the world.
-Based on the original SM-2 algorithm from Piotr Wozniak, the Anki algorithm is an open-source system that can be used for free by all students (except for the Anki iOS app which costs $24.99).
+Anki is one of the world’s most popular flashcard-based spaced repetition systems.
+Based on the original SM-2 algorithm from Piotr Wozniak, the Anki algorithm is an open-source system that can be used for free by all students (except for the Anki iOS app, which costs $24.99).

-The Anki system is becoming increasingly popular among medical students, language learners, and other types of students who need to memorize large quantities of facts and principles.
-The system is also beneficial for those who like to review their flashcards on a mobile device as the Anki app is available for both iOS and Android devices.
+The Anki system is becoming increasingly popular among medical students, language learners, and other students who need to memorize large quantities of facts and principles.
+The system is also beneficial for those who like to review their flashcards on a mobile device, as the Anki app is available for iOS and Android devices.
 Anki also allows you to create custom flashcards with custom scheduling, which is useful when you want to customize your calendar based on upcoming test dates and free time.
-Perhaps the most important thing to note about Anki, though, is its shareability.
+Perhaps the most important thing to note about Anki is its shareability.

-By that, I’m referring to being able to easily share Anki decks online.
+By that, I’m referring to being able to share Anki decks online easily.
 Due to the widespread use of Anki, you can find an optimized deck on just about any topic.
-There’s the Pepper deck, Lightyear deck, UWorld deck, and many, many more.
-When it comes to the widespread availability of flashcard decks to choose from, there really is no alternative to the Anki community.
-While the Anki algorithms may not be as fine-tuned and optimized as the SM-series of algorithms, the user-friendliness and choice of decks still make Anki a very appealing choice.
+There’s the Pepper deck, Lightyear deck, UWorld deck, and many more.
+There really is no alternative to the Anki community when it comes to the widespread availability of flashcard decks to choose from.
+While the Anki algorithms may not be as fine-tuned and optimized as the SM series of algorithms, the user-friendliness and choice of decks still make Anki a very appealing option.

 Some learners, however, consider the Leitner System outdated due to the existence of more modern algorithms such as SuperMemo and Anki.
 The original Leitner System only uses three boxes with fixed intervals, while modern spaced repetition algorithms offer more features that are more customizable depending on your needs as a learner.

-Despite that, though, if you’re a learner that enjoys the act of writing flashcards by hand and feeling the physical touch of your flashcards, the Leitner System offers an excellent spaced repetition algorithm to get started.
+Despite that, if you’re a learner that enjoys writing flashcards by hand and feeling the physical touch of your flashcards, the Leitner System offers an excellent spaced repetition algorithm to get started.

 Half-life regression (HLR) is a new spaced repetition algorithm developed by researchers from the Duolingo language learning website and app.
 Backed by data from the 40+ million monthly active users of Duolingo, the half-life regression model was created to boost retention, increase student recall rates, and enhance learner engagement.
 Duolingo is great for picking up a second or third language within a convenient software package.

 However, due to its lack of customization and the inability to create your own flashcards, it’s not exactly a competitor to open-source spaced repetition software such as Anki.
-The research that Duolingo did to develop this model became a published paper and further explanations on its effectiveness can be read there.
-For the purposes of language learning, though, Duolingo’s algorithms are certainly worth checking out.
+The research that Duolingo did to develop this model became a published paper, and further explanations on its effectiveness can be read there.
+For language learning, though, Duolingo’s algorithms are certainly worth checking out.

 How to use spaced repetition to study